The Real Cost of a Missed Call

 An AI voice agent answers every call instantly, 24 hours a day, 7 days a week, 365 days a year.
 There are no hold times, no lunch breaks, no sick days, and no closing hours.

-Here is what an AI receptionist handles for dental practices:
+Here is what an AI receptionist handles for UK dental practices:

 - Answers immediately — no rings, no waiting, no voicemail

-- Books appointments directly into your practice management calendar
+- Books appointments directly into your practice management system (Dentally, SOE Software of Excellence, Cliniko, NHS Compass)

-- Qualifies new patients by asking about insurance, dental history, and urgency
+- Qualifies new patients by asking about NHS or private status, dental history, and urgency

-- Handles common questions about office hours, insurance accepted, location, and procedures
+- Handles common questions about practice hours, NHS availability, location, and procedures

-- Provides call transcripts so your team has complete records of every interaction
+- Provides call transcripts so your team has complete records of every interaction, retained per GDPR + UK Data Protection Act 2018

-The AI sounds natural and conversational.
+The AI sounds natural and conversational with a British English voice by default.
 Callers typically cannot tell they are speaking with an AI.
-It knows your practice inside and out because it is trained on your specific services, pricing, insurance policies, and booking rules.
+It knows your practice inside and out because it is trained on your specific services, fees, NHS bands, and booking rules — and the workflows are built to be GDC-compliant.

 What an AI Receptionist Costs vs What It Saves